healthcare-ai-vision/Saharsh_SOC_2026/README.md

 ## Acknowledgements

-This repository was created as part of the **Summer of Code 2026 – AI for Healthcare** program.
+This repository was created as part of the **Seasons of Code 2026 – AI for Healthcare** program.
 It showcases my learning progress and the implementation of a complete deep learning project for medical image analysis.